-- From rhetoric to reality: a global call for concrete action against racism, racial discrimination, xenophobia and related intolerance: All EEG members abstained, except Albania that voted against. - Promotion of the right to peace: All EEG members voted against, except Albania and Georgia - both abstained. - Effects of terrorism on the enjoyment of all human rights: All members voted against, except Georgia that abstained - · Promotion and protection of the human rights of peasants and other people working in rural areas: All EEG members voted against.
+- From rhetoric to reality: a global call for concrete action against racism, racial discrimination, xenophobia and related intolerance: All EEG members abstained, except Albania that voted against. - Promotion of the right to peace: All EEG members voted against, except Albania and Georgia - both abstained. - Effects of terrorism on the enjoyment of all human rights: All members voted against, except Georgia that abstained. - Promotion and protection of the human rights of peasants and other people working in rural areas: All EEG members voted against.

-Eastern European members tended to join consensus on • Protection of the family: role of the family in supporting or vote in favour of item 4 texts (situations that require the protection and promotion of human rights of older the Council's attention) in 2017, with the exception of persons: all EEG members voted against, except Georgia
+Protection of the family: role of the family in supporting the protection and promotion of human rights of older persons: all EEG members voted against, except Georgia and Hungary - both abstained.

 For thematic resolutions dealing with economic, social, and cultural rights, EEG States usually joined consensus.
-Where there was a vote, EEG members mostly voted
+Where there was a vote, EEG members mostly voted against.
+Some notable exceptions include:

-- item 10 resolutions (capacity-building), EEG members States voted against except Albania and Slovenia that - The resolutions on the negative impact of the nonrepatriation of funds of illicit origin to the countries of origin on the enjoyment of human rights, and the importance of improving international cooperation, and enhancement of international cooperation in the field of human rights: all EEG members abstained. - A resolution on the contribution of development to the enjoyment of all human rights: most EGG members voted against and Georgia abstained. - A resolution on the right to food: all EEG members voted in favour.
+- The resolution on the right to development all EEG States voted against except Albania and Slovenia that both abstained. - The resolutions on the negative impact of the non-repatriation of funds of illicit origin to the countries of origin on the enjoyment of human rights, and the importance of improving international cooperation, and enhancement of international cooperation in the field of human rights: all EEG members abstained. - A resolution on the contribution of development to the enjoyment of all human rights: most EGG members voted against and Georgia abstained. - A resolution on the right to food: all EEG members voted in favour.